 - Youth must have been in the 4-H dairy or dairy goat project for at least 3 years.

-- Youth must be at least 15, but not more than 18 years of age on January 1 of the year they are attending the conference.
+- Youth must be at least 15, but not more than 18 years of age before January 1 of the year they are attending the conference.

 - Youth must complete the National Dairy Conference - Nebraska Application below.